zhaoguangyuan123/Awesome-SIGGRAPH-Computational-Optics/README.md

 ## Contributing

-If you have suggestions for this list, please do one of the following:
+Tracking all the related papers in the past years is a hard job as we can miss some related papers.
+If you find some papers are missed or have suggestions for this list, please do one of the following:
 - Open an issue;
 - Submit a pull request;
 - Email the maintainer.